tazjin/journaldriver/CONTRIBUTING.md

 `git commit -a` is generally **taboo**.

-In our experience making "sane" commits becomes *significantly* easier as developer tooling is improved.
+In my experience making "sane" commits becomes *significantly* easier as developer tooling is improved.
 The interface to `git` that I recommend is [magit][].
 Even if you are not yet an Emacs user, it makes sense to install Emacs just to be able to use magit - it is